RichuAK/ethernaut/28.GatekeeperThree/notes.md

 And that's it.
 All that's left to do is enter.

-The Gates of Valhalla shall open and receive you in all its glory!
+The Gates of Valhalla shall open up and receive you in all its glory!
 Witness!!!